Example: 1 | |

 Solution: 1 | |

 These two choices apply to every individual.
 Also, choosing or not choosing any individual is independent of choosing or not choosing another.
-Thus, the total number of ways in which an arbitrary number of individuals can be selected from people is
+Thus, the total number of ways in which an arbitrary number of individuals can be selected from

 This proves that